theseer/fXSL/readme.markdown

 fXSL
 ============

-The classes contained within this repository extend the standard XSLTProcess to use exceptions at all occasions of errors instead of PHP warnings, notices or semi completed transformations.
+The classes contained within this repository extend the standard XSLTProcessor to use exceptions at all occasions of errors instead of PHP warnings, notices or semi completed transformations.
 They also add various custom methods and shortcuts for convinience and to allow a nicer API to implement callbacks to the PHP stack.